luca-s/mpi-master-slave/README.rst

             return (task, ret)

-The master simply passes the task type to the slave together with the task specific data.
+The master needs only few changes to handle the multiple task types.
+It has to pass the task type to the slave together with the task specific data, so that the Slave knows what task it has to perform.
+Then, when a task is completed, the Master has to handle the return data differently and accordingly with the task type.

 .. code:: python